 As always, the premium versions of this download are free for personal and professional use to $5/mo Patrons.
 If you’re interested in a single download, grab the perfect option for you below.
 The free emotion wheel for kids is a simple black and white text-based PDF, helpful for facilitating conversations at home or in the classroom about feelings, moods, and emotions.

-The full-color version of this resource is available in PDF form above, plus wooden wall art, posters, throw pillows, or totebags- all can be found in my shop on Society6.
+The full-color version of this resource is available in PDF form above.
+Wooden wall art, posters, throw pillows, or totebags- all can be found in my shop on Society6.

 The full color pizza-themed emotion wheel, a part-color wheel, and a black-and-white version are included with the interactive two-page worksheet in this resource developed for teachers and parents of children and teens ages 5 to 15.